davidmalcolm/texi2rst/output/specifying-attributes-of-variables.rst

   :option:`-Wpacked-bitfield-compat` for more information.

 section ("``section-name``")
-  ``section`` variable attribute
-  Normally, the compiler places the objects it generates in sections like ``data`` and ``bss``.
+  ``section`` variable attributeNormally, the compiler places the objects it generates in sections like ``data`` and ``bss``.
 Sometimes, however, you need additional sections, or you need certain particular variables to appear in special sections, for example to map to special hardware.
 The ``section``